Rikemannen/obsidian-sync/Journal/September 24 2025.md

 I (for some reason) paid double.
 Idk why i do this, last time i was in the store and someone else payed (i payed with someone elses card, [[September 12 2025]]) Anyways i basically ended up earning Veronika 20 money (i write money cuz "kr" is cringe :P)

 I am now at home and im writing this, i didnt eat anything except went right up BUT i did start a print for that guy's things.
 Im halfway done, or even more idk.
 Ima play rt3 now :P

+I have now played a lot of rt3, i rebuilt my restaurant to make it even bigger, i have all the bottom floor expansions now.
+I also put out a bunch of tables, well not many but all i could (except for small ones).
+I had like 20k as my highest, then bought expansions and went down to just a few k.
+My biggest check from one table was >300.
+Idk what else to write, i am going to sleep now (soon).